MrSwitch/esi/README.md

 Say you wanted to pull in a resource from "http://snipets.com/abc.html".

-With ESI your'll include an ESI tag amongst your other markup...
+With CDN's you might include an ESI tag amongst your HTML document, for example...

 ```html
 blah blah, oh and here i embed in the page a snipet using an ESI server ...
 <esi:include src="http://snipets.com/abc.html"></esi:include>
 ```

-But then without an ESI server how do you see this rendered?

-With this tool, you can mock it up in two ways
+With this script, you can mock up the effects of ESI rendering in the following two ways...

 ## via Node webapp.